-CONVERTING TRADI TIONAL HAIL SIZE DESCRIPTIONS

-Traditional object-to-size conversion for assessment and transl ation of severe hail reports.
-We encourage measurement, not estimation, of hail size
+CONVERTING TRADITIONAL HAIL SIZE DESCRIPTIONS Traditional object-to-size conversion for assessment and translation of severe hail reports.
+We encourage measurement, not estimation, of hail size.

-HAIL SIZE (i n.)
+HAIL SIZE (in.)
 OBJECT ANALOG REPORTED

 .50 Marble, moth ball

 .75 Penny

 .88 Nickel

 1.00 Quarter

 1.25 Half dollar

 1.50 Walnut, ping pong

 1.75 Golf ball

 2.00 Hen egg

 2.50 Tennis ball

 2.75 Baseball

-3.00 Tea cup
+3.00 Теа сир

 4.00 Grapefruit

 4.50 Softball

 Because thunderstorms and wind affect the town regularly on an annual basis, there are not significant records available for these events.
 As per the Massachusetts Hazard Mitigation Plan, there are approximately 10 to 30 days of thunderstorm activity in the state each year.
+The local team notes that there have been at least two microbursts in town since the 1980s.